AwsYaseen22/100HoursProject/README.md

 ## Main idea

-its a colaborative application make life easy and more organized for the shopping of house daily used stuffs like milk, bread, rice, sugar... etc
+Its a colaborative application make life easy and more organized for the shopping of house daily used stuffs like milk, bread, rice, sugar... etc

 1. When something is missing, one of the colaborated persons in the house put the requested good in the list.
 2. All collaborated persons see that list